Azure/cortana-intelligence-energy-supply-optimization/Manual Deployment Guide/README.md

 - Once you see the web job ***CreateBlobUploadData*** in the list, select it and click ***Run*** on the top of that tab.

-- Wait till the STATUS changes to Completed.
+- The job runs for approx. 3 minutes.
+Wait till the STATUS changes to Completed.

 ##### 2) Add installpkgs Web Job